mkoske/Scatter-R/README.md

 ## Usage

 The main entry point to algorithm is `run()`-function.
-It aggregates all the steps needed to calculate different values.
-It's signature is the following.
+It aggregates all the steps needed to calculate various values.
+It's signature is as follows.

 ```R
 run <- function(